Signs of a Failing Timing Belt: What to Watch For

 What Happens If the Belt Breaks While Driving?

 The engine stops immediately.
-On a non-interference engine, the car simply stalls and requires a tow.
-On an interference engine (the majority of modern engines), the pistons collide with open valves at the same instant.
-This bends valves and sometimes damages pistons and cylinder walls.
-Repair costs can reach $2,000 to $5,000 or more.
-This is why preventive replacement is so much cheaper than waiting for failure.
+On a non-interference engine the car stalls and needs a tow.
+On an interference engine, which covers the majority of modern cars, the pistons hit open valves in the same instant.
+That bends valves and can damage pistons and cylinder walls.
+Repair costs typically run $2,000 to $5,000 or more.
+Preventive replacement is dramatically cheaper and roughly the same amount of inconvenience.

 Frequently Asked Questions